 The tool has been in beta for a few months and a few close friends have tried their hand; now it is time to let everyone go for it.
 If you are interested, then please let me know.
 There is a quick video intro and I am working on a "Wizard" to get you going quicker.

 As a consultant, it supports your discussions around change and outcomes.
 More than just a drawing or diagramming tool, it will prompt you and suggest relevant items and connections as you construct a causal network using a growing database of Drivers, Outcomes, Benefits, Changes, Capabilities and Enablers.
-Such diagrams are also referred to as value chains or Benefits Dependency Networks but these are often seen as too complex; this tool will analyse the linkages and indicate the contribution of each and write a simple story with numbers to summarize the causes that impact the outcomes.
+Such diagrams are also referred to as value chains or Benefits Dependency Networks but these are often seen as too complex to use wehn "modelling to communicate"; this tool will analyse the linkages and indicate the contribution of each and write a simple story with numbers to summarize the causes that impact the outcomes.
 You can save, extend or continue your work using this or other tools (even notepad) as the file format is well-formed XML, text that conforms to an extensible schema and namespace, that is published as bdn.xsd.
 For further information send email to firstname.lastname@example.org

 This is a placeholder for PPT2BDN, a conversion tool that understands PowerPoint slides and creates XML for use with this tool.